simply-logical/simply-logical/src/text/part_ii/_part_ii.md

 ---
 title: An analytic solution to the Towers of Hanoi
 ---
-In the case of the Towers of Hanoi, there is a simple analytic solution based on the following observation: suppose we are able to solve the problem for *n*-1 disks, then we can solve it for *n* disks also: move the upper *n*-1 disks from the left to the middle peg[^12], move the remaining disk on the left peg to the right peg, and move the *n*-1 disks from the middle peg to the right peg.
-Since we are able to solve the problem for 0 disks, it follows by complete induction that we can solve the problem for any number of disks.
+In the case of the Towers of Hanoi, there is a simple analytic solution based on the following observation: suppose we are able to solve the problem for $n-1$ disks, then we can solve it for $n$ disks also: move the upper $n-1$ disks from the left to the middle peg[^12], move the remaining disk on the left peg to the right peg, and move the $n-1$ disks from the middle peg to the right peg.
+Since we are able to solve the problem for $0$ disks, it follows by complete induction that we can solve the problem for any number of disks.
 The inductive nature of this argument is nicely reflected in the following recursive program:
 ```Prolog
 :-op(900,xfx,to).